krazesu/LoRa-Mesh/README.md

 # LoRa-Mesh
-A LoRa mesh sensor network for air quality and exposure data in jeepneys adapating Ad Hoc On-Demand Vector Routing (AODV) and delay tolerant mechanisms
+A LoRa-based mesh network of air quality sensors for measuring PM2.5 concentrations inside jeepneys, incorporating Ad-hoc On-Demand Distance Vector (AODV) routing and delay-tolerant network (DTN) mechanisms to lessen packet loss

+The repository contains two codes in C++; one for the sensor nodes and one for the gateway node